-National Treasury has published the Municipal Fiscal Powers and Functions Amendment Bill (MFPFAB) for public comments (Gazette Notice number 3 of 2020).
-The comments submission will be accepted until the 31st March 2020 (how to details listed below).
-The Amendment Bill can be accessed on the National Treasury Website (www.treasury.gov.za).
-The Amendment Bill provides for a uniform regulation of development charges.
+National Treasury has recently published the Municipal Fiscal Powers and Functions Amendment Bill (MFPFAB) for public comments (Gazette Notice number 3 of 2020).
+The initial comments submission date was until the 31st March 2020.
+However, due to Covid-19 and president's 21-day national lockdown announcement, the submission date for public comments has been extended to 30th April 2020 (see below for details on submission process).
+The Amendment Bill aims to provide for a uniform regulation of development charges and can be accessed on the National Treasury Website (www.treasury.gov.za).
 Development charges are a once off charge levied by a municipality on the land owner as a condition for approving land development application.
 They are imposed to cover the costs incurred by the municipality when installing new infrastructure or upgrading an existing infrastructure that is required to service the proposed development.